stevehollx/global-road-and-trail-climbs/README.md

 It gets both roads, greenways/paths, and any trails that are on openstreetmaps (OSM has a lot of public trails in it now).

+## What defines a climb?
 If the street name changes or the surface type changes, it is considered a new climb.
 This is an architectural decision to not have sprawling confusing climbs.
 There is a connected_climbs attribute to find and link up adjacent street climbs for a continued experience.
 Anything that continues on average to ascend up with that same street/trail name will be shown as a climb, until it descends from it's highest peak.
+So undulating roads that stay the same street name, as long as they are ehaded to their highest peak, are considered one continuous climb.
+The PDI scoring penalizes descents, so scores should be roughly accurate based on the overall challenge/effort of the climb even with some descents.

+If you want to get stats for a part of the climb, the companion Climb Analyzer apps will crop the climb to your selected area to get stats for that portion.

 ## Scoring
 Climbs are scored in one of three ways, depending on your goals.
 Generally, PDI will probably be the best score type to use: